Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Proposed weight calculation methods

 \subsection{Random Survival Forest weights}

-We propose a new weight calculation procedure using random survival forests (see Lee $\&$ Lim, \citeyear{Seu}; Pickett \textit{et al.}, \citeyear{Pic}).
-Random survival forest is a non-parametric ensemble method (Ishwaran \textit{et al.}, \citeyear{Ish}), that extends the machine learning ensemble of random forest (Brieman, \citeyear{brieman1}) to the right censored survival data framework.
-Survival trees are built by partitioning the data to form groups of subjects who are similar according to the survival outcome given by the Nelson-Aalen's cumulative hazard function (see Aallen, \citeyear{Aallen}; Nelson, \citeyear{Nel}).
-The ensemble is a cumulative hazard function formed by averaging individual tree's ones.
+Modern machine learning methods capture complex, non-linear relationships in high-dimensional data, but often lack the variable interpretability, crucial for many clinical and scientific applications.
+To bridge this gap, we propose a novel weight calculation approach based on a machine learning methodology while maintaining the interpretability of penalized regression models.

-This machine learning method can be used for calculating the variable importance for each covariate.
-Then, the weight associated to the $j$-th covariate is the inverse of the value of variable importance $\hat I_j$ given by the random survival forest
+Random Survival Forest (RSF), introduced by Ishwaran \textit{et al.} \cite{Ish}, is a non-parametric ensemble method that extends Breiman's random forest algorithm \cite{brieman1} to right-censored survival data.
+Survival trees are built by partitioning the data to form groups of subjects who are similar according to the survival outcome given by the Nelson-Aalen's cumulative hazard function (see Aallen, \cite{Aallen}; Nelson, \cite{Nel}).
+The ensemble is then a cumulative hazard function formed by averaging individual trees.
+See Lee $\&$ Lim, \cite{Seu}; Pickett \textit{et al.}, \cite{Pic} for applications of this methodology.
+By constructing an ensemble of survival trees, RSF naturally handles high-dimensional data, captures non-linear relationships and interactions, and provides variable importance measures that quantify each predictor's contribution to the model's performance.
+The most common variable importance measure is the Breiman-Cutler variable importance (VIMP) (Breiman, \cite{Brieman}), also known as permutation importance.
+For each variable $i$, VIMP quantifies the decrease in prediction accuracy when the variable's effect is nullified through permutation, with higher values indicating greater importance.